 Students’ IEPs must be reviewed to determine if additional or different special education services are needed to be successful in the less restrictive environment.
 When location of services change, often the services themselves must change.

-School leaders should carefully consider the adults’ schedules to determine if indirect consulting teacher (SETSS) services are needed and the general education teacher or related service providers must be provided with co-planning time to create curriculum accommodations, modifications, instructional adaptations, instructional practices, individualized supports [See checklist of services]
+School leaders should carefully consider the adults’ schedules to determine if indirect consulting teacher (SETSS) services are needed and the general education teacher or related service providers must be provided with co-planning time to create curriculum accommodations, modifications, instructional adaptations, instructional practices, and individualized supports.

 Site Documents Related to Transitioning to Inclusion